Possession of Marijuana in Ohio

 Marijuana Possession Penalties in Ohio

-The severity and duration of punishment for marijuana possession in Ohio depends on how much of the substance you possessed at the time of arrest:
+The severity and duration of punishment for marijuana possession in Ohio depend on how much of the substance you possessed at the time of arrest:

-In Ohio, possession of less than 100 grams or about 3.5 ounces of marijuana is considered a minor misdemeanor, which is punishable by up to $150 in fines and a possible driver's license suspension for a period of six months to five year.
+In Ohio, possession of fewer than 100 grams or about 3.5 ounces of marijuana is considered a minor misdemeanor, which is punishable by up to $150 in fines and a possible driver's license suspension for a period of six months to five years.
 However, you will not receive jail time.